Turkey is an amazing exotic country. I've no experience of doing the country independently however I can advice you just a little.

 On a lighter nore don't miss Cappadocia in central Turkey, Pamukkale in western Turkey should be worth a visit too I'd imagine.

 Yes, Turkey is safe for travel.
 Here are my tips: http://traveleater.wordpress.com/category/europe/2011/07/09/turkey/#entry Turkey is my favourite country!
 (I've visited about 35, oh, and I'm female) You will want to stay in the western half, and practice the same kind of travel common sense you would in Europe.
 As women travelling alone, you'll receive much fewer unwanted comments from men if you dress conservatively (ie cover your knees, and, ideally, your elbows, and avoid tight clothing).
-Other tips: Don't drink the tap water, be careful that the Istanbul airport taxi drivers don't overcharge you, but otherwise enjoy the amazing hospitality that Turks have to offer. almost 8 years ago
+Other tips: Don't drink the tap water, be careful that the Istanbul airport taxi drivers don't overcharge you, but otherwise enjoy the amazing hospitality that Turks have to offer. about 8 years ago

 We are two women traveling independently in turkey right now and have not experienced any problems.
 We drank the tap water, had ice in our drinks, used atm's, took cabs, wandered the streets (day and night), drank in local bars, bargained in the bazaars-- all without incident.
 Have found the people to be welcoming and helpful.
-It is a vibrant, eclectic, fascinating city, Book your trip, relax and enjoy! almost 8 years ago
+It is a vibrant, eclectic, fascinating city, Book your trip, relax and enjoy! about 8 years ago